 Install the recommended Google apps as other Gapps may cause heavy slowdowns or failure due to lack of space.
-These Gapps removes most of the bloat including browser, camera, wallpapers and more thus leaving core apps alone.
-Moreover, permissions needs to be fixed and it may take some time.
+These Google apps remove most of the bloat including browser, camera, wallpapers and more thus leaving core apps alone.
+Moreover, permissions need to be fixed and it may take some time.
 If you can’t wait, then you can force reboot when it tries to set permissions.
 However, it’s recommended to wait.

 Let’s begin with the tutorial.

 Warning: Warranty may be void if you root or install custom ROM on your device.
 We at DroidViews won’t be liable for any damage to your device whatsoever.
 We won’t be held responsible if you brick or damage your device.
 Reader’s discretion is advised.

 - Camera (use third party such as open camera

 - Internal SD (using data partition for now since we need to add a commit to emulate the full storage partition)

 - Buttons (except home to wake, I need to add that but it does go to home screen, just use power to wake for now)

 - USB storage (Make sure you disable debug mode when you use it since it causes issues mounting it sometimes)

 - SELINUX (disabled for now until I add permissions but its low on my priority right now)

 - Unofficial OnmiROM based on Marshmallow for Galaxy S